Romans 11:11-16 When God blesses the non-believers

 12 Now if their transgression is riches for the world and their failure is riches for the Gentiles, how much more will their fulfillment be!

-If the transgression (of the Jews) results in riches for the world, then how much more their repentance will result in greater prosperity for all: how much more will their fulfillment be!
-Paul asserts that Israel’s rejection of the gospel is not permanent, but when they do come around, the whole world will be saved by their repentance.
-By this, Paul is speaking concerning the end times, where the Jews will see Jesus returning as the Victorious One and acknowledge Him as their Messiah.
+From Paul’s ministry perspective; if the transgression (of Israel) results in riches for the world, then how much more their repentance will result in greater prosperity for all: how much more will their fulfillment be!
+Paul hopes that Israel’s rejection of the gospel is not permanent; if they do repent, the whole world will be saved by their repentance.
+Indeed, from the standpoint of mission and resources, a repentant Israel will surely magnify and accelerate the work of the gospel throughout the world.

 13 But I am speaking to you who are Gentiles.
 In as much then as I am an apostle of Gentiles, I magnify my ministry, 14 if somehow I might move to jealousy my fellow countrymen and save some of them.